whitebear-coder/Mathematical-modeling/README.md

 ## All Plan
 1. the basical model
 2. the method of modeling and simple algorithm
 3. the article
+4. the drawing and software
 ## Schedule Plan
 ### 2021-03-28 to 2021-04-18
-summary of model and algorithm to excel or word 1.meeting----two weeks
+summary of model , algorithm, software and so on to excel or word
-2.
+1.meeting----two weeks
+2.submit the collected material
 ### 2021-04-21 to 2021-07
 train model and algorithm
 ### cooming soon……